 If you have only two of the symptoms included in the list above, you may already have sleep apnea and at a minimum, have a greater-than-average chance of having it in the future.
 Therefore, we recommend that you see your family doctor or one of our board-certified sleep physicians.
 He or she will evaluate your condition and if needed, offer you options for treating or preventing sleep apnea.

 If you've checked off more than two of the symptoms above, you are a likely candidate for this very serious medical condition and should seek help right away.
 Here's what to do:

 Call us toll-free today at 866-499-1588 (or at one of the local numbers listed at the bottom of this web page).
-You can also use our online Appointment Request Form to schedule a confidential consultation with one of our board-certified sleep specialists.

 When you call, we will answer your questions, listen to your concerns, and ask you to provide us with more information.
 Then, if you'd like, we will "fast track" the process and contact your primary care physician or schedule a confidential consultation with one of our board-certified sleep physicians.